 BRPD, US Marshals arrest another suspect connected to Lorraine Street fatal beating, shooting

-BATON ROUGE — Baton Rouge Police, alongside the U.S. Marshal’s Fugitive Task Force, have arrested another person connected to the November death of a 37-year-old man along Lorraine Street.
+BATON ROUGE — Baton Rouge Police, alongside the U.S. Marshals Fugitive Task Force, have arrested another person connected to the November death of a 37-year-old man along Lorraine Street.

 Christopher Andrews, 39, was arrested and booked into the East Baton Rouge Parish Prison on Tuesday.
 He is being charged with the second-degree murder of Darrell McBride.